Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 - 31 August 2022 Deadline for Concept Note submission.

-- April/May 2023 Funder’s decision and announcement of successful projects.
+- December 2023 Funder’s decision and announcement of successful projects.

-- April/May 2023 Earliest formal start of projects.
+- January 2024 Earliest formal start of projects.

 Webinar and matchmaking event